 Stay On Target

 So you’re all flying to the moon and each of you has your own rocket.
 The moon is the target and your rockets are the means to get there.
 The means is where the work is and the destination is your objective.
 By sharing knowledge on rockets and complimenting each other’s design, the end result will be compatible and focused journeys.
 What we don’t want to do is get so absorbed in helping their rocket get to the moon that ours fails to launch.
 We don’t want to get so involved in the mechanics of our rocket that our head is under the bonnet when we fly past our destination and into oblivion.
 The journey is important and we will put a lot of energy into it, we will work as hard as we can to make sure our device helps us reach our target.
 Whatever this is, the target is still the focal point.
 We need to have a binary vision to keep both work and results in view.

 Be A Nice Person

 Managers have a bad reputation for being grumpy and bad-tempered.
-Strong leaders have a mean-streak which is applied to themselves as much as the world around them.
-It’s how they say where they are.
+Strong leaders can have a mean streak that is applied to themselves as much as the world around them.
+It’s how they stay where they are.
 We have to keep our superiority and ambition in check.
-You might be in charge, you may be achieving great things, you might be handling vast quantities of stress without as much of a thank you.
+You might be in charge, you may be achieving great things, and you might be handling vast quantities of stress without as much of a thank you.
 You still have to be a nice person.
 Others have to feel safe around you.
 This empowers them to be free from nervous bindings.
-The reason I don’t do many things is that they make me nervous, this is the same for most of us.
-Unless we’re adrenaline junkies (something which I find difficult to understand but I tolerate), stress and anxiety is a negative experience.
+Unless we’re adrenaline junkies, stress and anxiety are negative experiences.
 It prevents us from doing what we want.
-It sometimes goes as far as to stop us wanting it anyway.
-So we have to empower others by reducing stress, working to prevent anxiety, and being a genuinely, consistently, nice person.
+It sometimes goes as far as to stop us from wanting it anyway.
+So we have to empower others by reducing stress, working to prevent anxiety, and being genuinely, consistently, nice people.

 Build On Shared Ideals